Everything You Need to Know About Medjool Dates

 Are you ready to learn everything there is to know about medjool dates?
-Hopefully so because I recently had the pleasure of attending the Natural Delights Medjool Date Summit in Yuma, Arizona and I’m beyond excited to share all about medjool dates.
+Hopefully so because I recently had the pleasure of attending the Medjool Date Summit in Yuma, Arizona and I’m beyond excited to share all about medjool dates.
 First off, I’m sure you are well aware of this, but I LOVE medjool dates.
 I’ll eat them plain or stuffed with nut butter as a snack, but I also use them in both sweet and savory recipes all.the.time.

-With that said, before traveling out to Yuma to visit the beautiful date gardens, meet the Medjool date growers and harvest fresh dates I was pretty ignorant about the growing process and didn’t know much about where dates came from.
+Before traveling out to Yum, AZ a to visit the beautiful date gardens, meet the Medjool date growers and harvest fresh dates, I was pretty ignorant about the growing process and didn’t know much about where medjool dates come from.
 I just knew that they were natural, healthy and tasted like caramel.
-I’m not sure if it’s possible to love them anymore than I already did, but I definitely have a greater appreciation now that I’ve seen the whole process from date palm to package.
+I’m not sure if it’s possible to love them any more than I already did, but I definitely have a greater appreciation now that I’ve seen the whole process from date palm to package.

-1. There are over 1,500 different date varieties grown in the world — they grow in warm climates like California, Arizona, Florida and the Middle East.
-Medjool dates are one of the most popular, known for they’re large size, soft texture and rich flavor.
+There are over 1,500 different date varieties grown in the world — they grow in warm climates like California, Arizona, Florida and the Middle East.
+Medjool dates are one of the most popular, known for their large size, soft texture and rich flavor.

 The date in the back is still yellow and not yet ripe, the date in the middle is half ripe while the date in the front is golden brown and perfectly ripe.

-2. All dates are grown on date palm trees — similar to coconut palm trees.
-They’re are male and female palms.
+All dates are grown on date palm trees — similar to coconut palm trees.
+There are male and female palms.
 The male’s sole purpose is to pollinate the female.
-Once that process is done they just sit back and relax for the rest of the year while the females carry the heavy load and produce the fruit. <– Sounds just like humans. 😉
+Once that process is done, they just sit back and relax for the rest of the year while the females carry the heavy load and produce the fruit. <– Sounds just like humans. 😉

 These are young date palms, the older ones are much taller.